 She tells Business Insider this move forced leaders to step up and have difficult conversations when their definitions of those words didn’t align with their employees’.
 “I want them to take ownership of the rules and say, ‘You’re accountable to lead your team,'” Barra explains.

-GM announces Barra will replace former CEO, Dan Akerson.
+The organization announces Barra will replace GM’s CEO, Dan Akerson.

 During her tenure as CEO, her top-ranking accomplishments include: